MarieCHessler/a-quiz/README.md

     ![Lighthouse results for mobile and desktop](assets/images/aq-lighthouse-mobile-desktop.webp)

     * **The reasons the score is less than 100% on Performance on mobile are the following:**
-        * Serve static assets with an efficient cache policy - only on quiz page.
+        * Serve static assets with an efficient cache policy - only quiz page.
-        * Avoid chaining critical requests
+        * Avoid chaining critical requests - all three pages.
-        * Keep request counts low and transfer sizes small
+        * Keep request counts low and transfer sizes small - all three pages.
-        * Largest Contentful Paint element
+        * Largest Contentful Paint element - all three pages.
-        * Avoid large layout shifts
+        * Avoid large layout shifts - all three pages.
-        * Avoid long main-thread tasks
+        * Avoid long main-thread tasks - all three pages.

 <br>